 \subsection{Augmented-view Graph Reconstruction}

-Due to the small number of anomalies in the graph, graphs containing anomalous nodes are usually unbalanced, which leads to a lot of noise or redundant information in the graph.
-Therefore, we introduce three simplified graph masking strategies to generate two levels of augmented graphs, namely: attribute-level augmented graph and subgraph-level augmented graph, to reduce the redundant information in the original graph.
+Due to the small number of anomalies, graphs containing anomalous nodes are usually unbalanced, which may disturb the detection of anomalous nodes.
+Therefore, we introduce two simplified graph masking strategies to generate two levels of augmented graphs, namely: attribute-level augmented graph and subgraph-level augmented graph, to reduce the redundant information in the original graph.
 Note that in the augmented-view graph reconstruction module, we do not actually adopt traditional graph data augmentation methods.
 Instead, we perform attribute-level augmentation by swapping the attributes of different nodes and subgraph-level augmentation through subgraph masking, without introducing new content.